teallix/fps-game/README.md

-# teal
+# fps-game
-# This is a private server
+# this is a beta for a fps game
-# Anyone who has a copy of this is not entitled to it
+# there are different versions of it
-# If you have this
-# Delete it
-# Along with the codespace
-# now
+# the only one you cab use is file.type"full game release"